 Thanks for visiting Tin and Thyme.
 If you try this recipe for cucumber roll-ups, I’d love to hear about it in the comments below.
 Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 Cucumber Roll-Ups.
 PIN IT

-This post was commissioned by OXO.
+OXO commissioned this post.
 I was not expected to write a positive review and all opinions are, as always, my own.
 This post contains affiliate links.
 Buying through a link will not cost you any more, but I will get a small commission.
-Thanks to my readers for supporting the brands and organisations that help to keep Tin and Thyme blythe and blogging.
+Thank you for your support of the brands and organisations that help to keep Tin and Thyme blithe and blogging.